franklinjtan/Spendalyzer-Credit-Card-Analytics/README.md

 ![Dashboard](/images/dashboard.jpeg)
 ![Spendalyzer](/images/Spendalyzer.png)
 ![Recommendations](/images/SMA-and-ES-Forecasting.png)

-## Preview of Spendalyzer Recommendations (Backed by consumer behavior studies)
-**Suggested strategies to curb impulse purchases**
-1. Consider eating before shopping to avoid impulse purchases (studies have demonstrated that satiation through food consumption prior to shopping can help individuals adhere to their shopping lists and resist unplanned impulse purchases)
-2. Purchase your groceries online (studies show that shopping at online grocery platforms reduces the consumption of impulse purchases)
-3. Use physical cash in an envelope when shopping at a grocery store (studies have shown that the physical presence of cash and the increased pain of paying reduces impulsive purchases aka loss aversion)

 ## Researching Exponential Smoothing vs. Moving Average
 * For the application, we use both exponential smoothing and moving average forecasts to identify patterns and trends in the data.
 While both methods are useful for smoothing out fluctuations in a time series, they differ in how they weight historical data.
 Moving average is a simple and effective method for identifying trends and removing random fluctuations in the data.
 We use a fixed number of past data points, referred to as the "window size," to calculate the moving average.